TommyTran732/Linux-Setup-Scripts/README.md

 1. Debloat Ubuntu <br />
 The script removes some ~150 useless packages from the minimal installation.

-2. Setup basic privacy and security (Setting umask to 077, enabling ufw, randomizing mac address, disabling ptrace, install openSnitch as an outbound firewall, ...) <br />
+2. Setup basic privacy and security (Setting umask to 077, enabling ufw, randomizing mac address, disabling ptrace, install openSnitch as an outbound firewall, removing unnecessary permissions...) <br />

 3. Install and set AppArmor profiles to enforcing mode